itom-project/itom/docs/userDoc/source/07_plugins/getstart-actuator.rst

 .. note::

     Depending on your application it may be better first to acquire the camera and then to move the actuator.

-:Kommentar: Jup, aber genau das sollte man hier vielleicht diskutieren: Geschwindkeiten, Nachschwingen, Uhltische, die behaupten, sie seien da, aber noch unterwegs sind.....

 This example shows how you can do the same procedure using absolute actuator positions:

 .. code-block:: python